oscargilg1/ReconAutomator/README.md

 # ReconAutmator
 A fast recon tool written in python3.

-It takes information from shodan, c99, chaos api, urlscan and hackertarget.
+It takes information from shodan, c99, chaos api, urlscan, waybackmachine and hackertarget.

 # Usage